eidng8/xml-patch/README.md

 This library provides functionalities to apply XML patch.
 It is supposed to be [RFC 5261](https://tools.ietf.org/html/rfc5261) compliant.
 Documentation can be found in source code, and [online](https://eidng8.github.io/xml-patch/index.html).

+## Known issues

+1. It is tested with some commonly used XPath queries.
+However, XPath could be written in complexity beyond the capability of this library.
+In such circumstances, this library could raise error, or in worse scenarios it may behave unexpected.

+2. Due to various reasons, there are a few errors defined in the RFC document, which will not be thrown at all.
+It doesn't mean those errors won't exist in XML documents, it's just they couldn't be detected by this library, or is interpreted differently and translated into other errors.
+These errors are: _ InvalidNamespaceURI (<invalid-namespace-uri>) _ InvalidPrologOperation (<invalid-prolog-operation>) _ UnsupportedIdFunction (<unsupported-id-function>) _ UnsupportedXmlId (<unsupported-xml-id>)

+3. This package uses webpack.
+Just in case anyone gets curious, don't fire up `tsc`.
+It keeps complaining about `xmldom-ts`.

 ## How to use

 ```bash